wthorp/gosh/README.md

 ## GoSh Commands

-GoSh has the following shell-like commands built in:
+GoSh has the following shell-like commands built in, for use from scripts:

  - cd : change the working directory
  - echo : write to the console